Sicili0222/HC18/README.md

 # HC18

-# Fetal Head Circumference Segmentation with ResUNet-MHBR and Quad-HC Loss
+# Accurate Fetal Head Circumference Measurement in Ultrasound Images via ResUNet-MHBR Architecture

 This repository contains the implementation of a deep learning-based framework for automatic fetal head circumference (HC) segmentation from ultrasound images.
 The proposed model combines a ResUNet backbone with Multi-branch Hybrid Attention (MBHA) and Boundary Refinement Block (BRB) modules, trained using a novel Quadruple Composite Loss (Quad-HC Loss) to enhance segmentation accuracy and robustness.